Disorderly Conduct Attorneys in Chicago

 It is a Class 3 felony, punishable by a prison term of 2 to 5 years, or up to 4 years of probation or conditional discharge, to make a false report of a bomb, explosive device, poison gas canister or radioactive material, knowing that there is no basis to believe that it is so.
 This is the most serious of all the disorderly conduct charges.
 It also carries an additional mandatory fine of no less than $3,000 but up to $10,000, on top of the other penalties.

-Don't Let a Disorderly Conduct Charge Tarnish Your Future
+Find a Disorderly Conduct Lawyer Attorney in Chicago for Your Future